-Clot busters.
-Also called thrombolytics, these drugs might be prescribed if you have a more serious type of DVT or PE, or if other medications aren't working.
+Clot busters (thrombolytics).
+These drugs are used for more-serious types of DVT or PE, or if other medications aren't working.

-These drugs are given either by IV or through a tube (catheter) placed directly into the clot.
-Clot busters can cause serious bleeding, so they're usually only used for people with severe blood clots.
+Clot busters are given by IV or through a tube (catheter) placed directly into the clot.
+They can cause serious bleeding, so they're usually only used for people with severe blood clots.

 - Filters.
-If you can't take medicines to thin your blood, you might have a filter inserted into a large vein — the vena cava — in your abdomen.
-A vena cava filter prevents clots that break loose from lodging in your lungs.
+If you can't take medicines to thin your blood, a filter may be placed into a large vein — the vena cava — in your belly (abdomen).
+A vena cava filter prevents clots that break loose from lodging in the lungs.

-- Compression stockings.
-These special knee socks reduce the chances that your blood will pool and clot.
-To help prevent swelling associated with deep vein thrombosis, wear them on your legs from your feet to about the level of your knees.
-You should wear these stockings during the day for at least two years, if possible.
+- Support stockings (compression stockings).
+These special knee socks help prevent blood from pooling in the legs.
+They help reduce leg swelling.
+Wear them on your legs from your feet to about the level of your knees.
+For DVT, you typically wear these stockings during the day for a few years, if possible.

 Lifestyle and home remedies

-- Ask your doctor about your diet.
-Foods high in vitamin K, such as spinach, kale, other leafy greens and Brussels sprouts, can interfere with warfarin.
+- Ask about your diet.
+Foods high in vitamin K, such as spinach, kale, other leafy greens and Brussels sprouts, can interfere with the blood thinner warfarin.

-- Take your medications as directed.
-Your doctor will tell you how long you will need treatment.
-If you're taking certain blood thinners, you'll need a blood test to see how well your blood is clotting.
+- Take medications as directed.
+Your provider will tell you how long you need treatment.
+If you're taking certain blood thinners, you'll need regular blood tests to see how well your blood is clotting.

 - Watch for excessive bleeding.
 This can be a side effect of blood thinners.
-Talk to your doctor about activities that could cause you to bruise or get cut, as even a minor injury could become serious if you're taking blood thinners.
+Ask your care provider about the warning signs.
+Know what to do if bleeding happens.
+Also ask your provider if you have activity restrictions.
+Minor injuries that cause bruising or even a simple cut may become serious if you're taking blood thinners.

 - Move.
-If you've been on bed rest because of surgery or other factors, the sooner you get moving, the lower the chance that blood clots will develop.
+If you've been on bed rest because of surgery or other reasons, the sooner you get moving, the lower the chance that blood clots will develop.

-- Wear compression stockings.
-Wear these to help prevent blood clots in the legs if your doctor recommends them.
+- Wear support stockings.
+Wear these to help prevent blood clots in the legs if your provider recommends them.

 Preparing for an appointment

-DVT is considered a medical emergency, so it's important to get evaluated quickly.
-However, if you have time before your appointment, here's some information to help you get ready.
+DVT is considered a medical emergency.
+It's important to get treated quickly.
+If there's time before your appointment, here's some information to help you get ready.

 What you can do